Twin Cities, Gemini

 “Despite your choice of topic for conversation, I’m glad to see that your leg hasn’t been giving you as much as trouble as usual, Mr. Donato,” Francis returned.

 “I apologize for Donato’s insinuation,” Cavallo drew, greeting Francis with a handshake.
 “I understand you’re also dealing with your own loses.
-We are relying on your support, Francis—”
+We’re relying on your support, Francis—”

 “I can apologize myself, Cavallo,” Donato interjected.
 “I am still senior to you, after all.”
 He turned to Francis and offered a genial smile.
 “We just need to touch all of our bases, Francis.
-Since you’re clearly uninvolved, an investigation will turn up nothing, right?”
+Since you’re clearly uninvolved, an investigation’ll turn up nothing, right?”

 Francis’s smile thinned, and he inclined his head.
 He then nodded at Cadence.
 “I was actually looking for Cadence here.
-If you’re done with her already, would you mind if I borrowed her?”
+If you’re done, would you mind if I borrowed her?”

 Cadence tensed inwardly.
 What did he want from her?
 Who was ‘he’?
 Theta or Francis?
 Or were they the same person or not?
 Yeah, it’d be great to talk to Francis.
 But not Theta, and not if Francis was Theta.